Liouville Conformal Field Theory on even-dimensional spheres: Perspectives

 \subsection{The semi-classical limit}

 We have seen that in the classical theory, the critical points of the action functional (to which we have added conical singularities) introduced above correspond to metrics with constant negative $\mathcal{Q}$-curvature and conical singularities prescribed by the marked points $(\bm x,\bm{\alpha})$.
-The semi-classical limit consists in studying the asymptotic properties of the (quantum) Liouville field introduced when the quantum parameter $b$ converges toward $0$ : in this context one should observe a concentration phenomena of the Liouville field around the classical solution of the problem introduced in \ref{classical_conical}.
+The semi-classical limit consists of the study of the asymptotic properties of the (quantum) Liouville field introduced when the quantum parameter $b$ converges toward $0$: in this context one should observe a concentration phenomenon of the Liouville field around the classical solution of the problem introduced in Theorem~\ref{classical_conical}.

-More precisely, let us denote by $\phi$ the Liouville field and $\phi^*$ the solution of the problem \ref{classical_conical}.
-As we have seen before, in the classical theory one should think of $\phi^*$ as $b\phi$ : therefore in the semi-classical limit one is interested in the asymptotic properties of the rescaled field $b\phi$.
-In this regime, one should consider the rescaled weights $\alpha_k:=\frac{\chi_k}{b}$ (the corresponding vertex operators are usually referred to as \textit{heavy operators} in the physics literature) as well as a specific value for the cosmological constant : $\mu=\Lambda b^2$.
-By doing so we see that the action corresponds to the variational formulation of the problem \ref{classical_conical} and therefore in the semi-classical limit one should recover the classical solution to this problem thanks to a saddle point method similar to the one developed by the authors in \cite{LRV19}.
+More precisely, let us denote by $\phi$ the Liouville field and $\phi^*$ the solution of the problem in Theorem~\ref{classical_conical}.
+As we have seen before, in the classical theory one should think of $\phi^*$ as $b\phi$: therefore in the semi-classical limit one is interested in the asymptotic properties of the rescaled field $b\phi$.
+In this regime, one should consider the rescaled weights $\alpha_k:=\frac{\chi_k}{b}$ (the corresponding Vertex Operators are usually referred to as \textit{heavy operators} in the physics literature) as well as a specific value for the cosmological constant: $\mu=\Lambda b^2$.
+By doing so we see that the action corresponds to the variational formulation of the problem of Theorem~\ref{classical_conical} and therefore in the semi-classical limit one should recover the classical solution to this problem thanks to a saddle point method similar to the one developed in \cite{LRV19}.

 Indeed in this regime the law of the Liouville field can be rewritten under the form

 where we have set $s=\frac{\sum_k \chi_k-1-b^2}{b^2 }$ and $w(x)=e^{\sum_k 4\chi_k G_{\hat g}(x,x_k)}$.